About credit scores

 - How old your credit information is can also have an effect on your score – for example, a recent loan enquiry is more relevant than one you made four years ago.

 - Credit providers sending monthly payment data to a credit bureau can also affect your score, as changes in the payment status of your account(s) happen.
 Even if you’ve been paying on time, the length of time you’ve been up to date could have an influence on your score.
 If you have specific questions about your credit file, you can email email@example.com.

 Using Credit Simple to access your credit history and credit score won’t affect your credit score.

 Each Credit Simple access will be recorded (date & time) in your credit history for your reference, this will not impact your score or ability to obtain credit no matter how many times you view this information.

 Does Comprehensive Credit Reporting sound a bit complicated to you?
 We’ve pulled together all the information you need to know.
 You can download our free ebook here: Comprehensive Credit Reporting

 Wondering about who can see your credit score and credit report?
 Don’t worry – it’s not a case of just anyone being able to access your personal information!
 We’ve pulled together everything you need to know about your rights and privacy in our free ebook: Privacy Power.

 About Credit Simple

-Credit Simple is part of a group of companies that includes Dun & Bradstreet (Australia) Pty Ltd, a leading credit bureau in Australia.
-Credit Simple operates entirely separately from Dun & Bradstreet and has complete independence.
+Credit Simple is part of a group of companies that includes illion Australia Pty Ltd, a leading credit bureau in Australia.
+Credit Simple operates entirely separately from illion and has complete independence.

 We work with banks, energy companies, insurance providers and telcos to get better deals for Australians.
 We present offers based on your credit profile.
 Each time someone signs up to a deal offered through this website, we get a small payment from the supplier.
 We also sometimes receive a fee to show an offer on our site.
 We want to be transparent about how we make money, so you know how Credit Simple works.